 - Improves hormone communication

-The first step to slower eating is to set a time frame of 30 minutes or more to eat.
+The first step to slower eating is setting a time frame of 30 minutes or more.
 Second, chew each bite 20 or more times.
 Third put down the fork, spoon, and knife after each bite.
 Fourth drink a few sips of water after a few bites.

-By eating slower, you give your hormones enough time to let you know when you are full and help your digestive system process your food for energy.
+Eating slower gives your hormones enough time to let you know when you are full and help your digestive system process your energy food.

 One of our mother’s most famous lessons: Go to bed!

 Going to bed has many health and fitness benefits.
 Here are a few of them: